techidaily/site-article-helps/source/_posts/updated-ideal-images-scenery-for-engaging-online-audiences-for-2024.md

 ![pngtree live streaming background](https://images.wondershare.com/filmora/article-images/2022/12/best-backgrounds-for-live-streaming-6.jpg)

-Pngtree is also an online platform where you will get png images, vectors, backgrounds, etc. It is another option to get the best static live-stream backgrounds in any size and niche, as it also has a great variety of these.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/l4R7_qNIQvY?si=2zJOPfEcm6_3udzn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fJlICvacgJY?si=jNeijBVj7ia4ammA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+Pngtree is also an online platform where you will get png images, vectors, backgrounds, etc. It is another option to get the best static live-stream backgrounds in any size and niche, as it also has a great variety of these.

 ### 3\.
 [Movietools.info](https://movietools.info/)